theKIEgit/frameworks_and_languages_module/docs/_module_handbook.md

 Table 1: Marks overview for all assignments

 ### Viva Process

 Submissions may be subject to a viva process.
 The digital artefact is a proxy for assessing student understanding.
 For some students, understanding will have already been incrementally demonstrated in sessions.
 The purpose of a viva is to verify student understanding.
 In the two weeks following a submission deadline, students may be called to a viva.
 Student could be asked to demo their solution, describe aspects of it’s functionality and show their workflow.

+### Plagiarism detection
+It is expected that some code solutions could be shared.
+Some sharing of solutions is acceptable and normal, only if the developer conversion is referenced as detailed in the assignment guidance.

+Plagiarism detection software may be used to produce similarity reports for both code submissions and write-up submissions.
+These reports could be used as evidence towards academic misconduct.

 ## Indicative schedule of delivery